OpenVADL/openvadl/vadl-test/README.md

 ## Running the tests

 All tests that use the frontend (or extend `AbstractTest`) must be started from the (old-)`vadl` project.
-Currently there is no way to execute specific tests, so you will always run all test in the module.
+Currently, there is no way to execute specific tests, so you will always run all tests in the module.
 This is because we use a junit Suite annotation to specify that all tests in this module should be executed.
-JUnit does not provide a cli way to include or exclude specific tests.
-However if we would implement our own test runner, we could implement such a functionality.
+JUnit doesn’t provide a cli way to include or exclude specific tests.
+However, if we implement our own test runner, we could implement such a functionality.

 The command to run the OpenVADLTestSuite (all tests in `vadl-test`)